thegrumpys/odop/docs/About/userAccounts.md

 any unsaved design in progress may be lost.
 For more information on this point, see: [AutoSave](../Help/autoSave).

+**Troubleshooting login issues:**
+- Enter your email address in the "Username" field of the sign-in page.
+&nbsp;

 In order to sign out:
   - use "Logout" on the File menu
   - use the browser refresh button and then click the "Logout" button